scenerystack/community/docs/reference/api/chipper/PatternMessageProperty.md

 # PatternMessageProperty

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/chipper/blob/main/js/browser/PatternMessageProperty.ts](https://github.com/phetsims/chipper/blob/main/js/browser/PatternMessageProperty.ts) for the most up-to-date information.

 ## Overview

 A Property whose value is a message from a Fluent bundle with arguments.
 Each argument can be a Property,